nkoane/dark/README.md

 2. or ask me for the area i am interested in;
 3. then apply some ``fuzzy logic`` to produce a schedule.

-That's it so far, I will more as I go along.
-I will also expand the above _maslow pyramid of needs_, el-oh-el.
+That's it for now, I will add more as I go along.
+I will also expand one the above _maslow pyramid of needs_, el-oh-el.

 Salut!